-While promotion from leading fireman to sub-officer/station officer, fire personal should undertake a Junior Officer Training Course.
-This course should provide an understanding of Fire Station administration, fire safety management and leadership as to be able to command a Fire Station.
-Upon successful completion of training, Fire officers will be able to identify components of an effective fire service organization and planning requirement.
-He will also be responsible for implementation of fire safety and prevention programs at their assigned Fire Station along with senior level officials.
+While promotion from leading fireman to Sub-officer/ Station Officer fire personnel should undertake a Junior Officer training course.
+This course should provide an understanding of Fire Station administration, fire safety management and leadership as to be able to command a Fire Station and command a fire crew in case of an emergency.
+Upon successful completion of the training, fire officers should be able to identify components of an effective fire service organization and planning requirement.
+The officials will be responsible for implementation of fire safety and prevention programs at their assigned Fire Station.